 14. Online Entrepreneur 💡

-Are you into photography, knitting, art, or have a bunch of unused stuff at home?
+Are you into photography, knitting, or art, or do you have a bunch of unused stuff at home?
 You can create more space in your dorm and capitalize on your talents by selling products online.

 There are tons of options to choose from when deciding what to put up for sale!
 You can resell unopened gifts and pre-loved clothes and appliances.
 You can also showcase your talent through original artwork, music, and handmade novelty items like resin necklaces and knitted accessories.